manicken/arduinoAPIwebserver/README.md

 # api-webserver README

 This extension make it possible to take control of Arduino IDE from a Web Page based client.
+It also have a WebSocket server that is used for midi comms.

 ## Install